Group Members

 • Michel Laforest Mongeau, BSc student in Chemistry and undergraduate researcher in our group in Fall 2021 and during Summer 2022.

-• Joseph Lilek, a former MSc student and susequently a research assistant (graduated in 2021).
+• Joseph Lilek, former MSc student and susequently a research assistant (graduated in 2021).
+Following his McGill degree, Joe joined WSP Canada as Atmospheric Dispersion Modeling Specialist (Alumni profile).

-• Mees Franssen, a former undergraduate researcher (summer 2021).
+• Mees Franssen, former undergraduate researcher (summer 2021).

-• Anthony Di Stefano, a former undergraduate student.
+• Anthony Di Stefano, former undergraduate student; later a PhD student at UBC.